apache/cassandra/src/java/org/apache/cassandra/db/memtable/Memtable_API.md

 ```

 The memtable configuration selection is per table, i.e. it will be propagated to all nodes in the cluster.
 If some nodes
-do not have a definition for that configuration, cannot instantiate the class, or are still on a version of Cassandra
+do not have a definition for that configuration or cannot instantiate the class, they will log an error and fall
+back to the default memtable configuration to avoid schema disagreements.
+However, if some nodes are still on a version
-before 4.1, they will reject the schema change.
-We therefore recommend using a separate `ALTER` statement to change a
+of Cassandra before 4.1, they will reject the schema change.
+We therefore recommend using a separate `ALTER` statement
-table's memtable implementation; upgrading all nodes to 4.1 or later is required to use the API.
+to change a table's memtable implementation; upgrading all nodes to 4.1 or later is required to use the API.

 As additional safety when first deploying an alternative implementation to a production cluster, one may consider
 first deploying a remapped `default` configuration to all nodes in the cluster, switching the schema to reference